 Please note: The Wyoming Highway Patrol will not allow parking along I-25 at any time during the Roundup.
 Central Ave., between Kennedy Road and Hynds Blvd., will be closed while horses are on Central Ave.

-Cheyenne Frontier Days™ (CFD) announced the 2022 Frontier Nights® entertainment series tonight.
-The Professional Bull Riders (PBR) will return with its new Team Series event and the complete concert schedule was released.
-In addition, the 126th annual “Daddy of ‘em All®” will feature nine days of PRCA professional rodeo that will conclude with Championship Sunday, where champions are crowned and legends are made.
+Cheyenne Frontier Days™ announced the 2023 Frontier Nights® entertainment series tonight.
+The Professional Bull Riders (PBR) will return with its Team Series event and the complete concert schedule was released.
+In addition, the 127th annual “Daddy of ‘em All®” will feature nine days of PRCA professional rodeo that will conclude with Championship Sunday, where champions are crowned, and legends are made.

-The PBR Team Series’ inaugural 11-event season will include a three-day homestand event hosted by each of the eight founding teams.
-The 2022 season will begin in Cheyenne and will culminate in a team championship at T-Mobile Arena in Las Vegas November 4-6, 2022.
+The PBR Team Series 11-event season will include a three-day homestand event hosted by each of the eight teams.
+The 2023 season will begin in Cheyenne and will culminate in the 2023 Team Series Championship at T-Mobile Arena in Las Vegas on October 20 – 22.

 There will be hundreds of vendors, a full carnival, artists, food and music that celebrate the history and culture of the American West.

 Concert ticket prices range from $77 – $107, rooftop starts at $200.
 Daily rodeo tickets range from $23 – $48, rooftop starts at $100.
 PBR tickets range from $25 – $105.